BlacK-MsK/CodeForPractice/README.md

 # CodeForPractice
-# this is the repository where i upload my daily work as an aspiring computer engineer
+# this is the repository where i upload my daily work